 Always check on your insulin’s notice paper what storage rules are recommended by the manufacturers.
 There may have some differences from one brand to the other.

 You can put insulin that has reached room temperature back into the fridge.
-It won’t impact its efficiency and might even help keep it working longer.
-However, the cold chain has been broken, so you’ll need to use that insulin within a month maximum.
+It won’t impact its efficiency and might help keep it working longer.
+However, the cold chain has been broken, so you’ll need to use that insulin within a month.

 Yes.
 Insulin can freeze.
 Frozen insulin is not usable anymore.
 Throw it away.

 Here are a few more articles about traveling with diabetes that might interest you: